FLAMEGPU/FLAMEGPU2-docs/src/guide/environment/index.rst

     # Declare an int property named 'foo', with a default value 12
     env.newPropertyInt("foo", 12)
     # Declare a float array property of length 3 named 'bar', with a default value [4.0, 5.0, 6.0]
-    env.newPropertyArrayFloat("bar", 3, [4.0, 5.0, 6.0])
+    env.newPropertyArrayFloat("bar", [4.0, 5.0, 6.0])

 .. note::
   Under the C/C++ API, the type and array length arguments are specified via template args.
-Under the Python API, the type is included in the method's identifier, and the array length is passed as an argument to the function.
-This pattern is a consistent difference between the two APIs.
+Under the Python API, the type is included in the method's identifier, and the array length is normally not required to be explicitly specified.
+This pattern is a consistent difference between the two APIs, however code in agent functions follow the C/C++ format.

 .. note: